Log Buffer #286, A Carnival of the Vanities for DBAs

 Sep 14, 2012 / By Fahd Mirza

-With the summer approaching in Australia and Winter making inroads in Canada, the contrasts are also vivid in the blog posts of Oracle, SQL Server and MySQL.
-Relishing this distinguished medley, Log Buffer Edition is blossoming with new blog posts in Log Buffer #286.
+With the summer approaching in Australia and winter making inroads in Canada, the contrasts are also vivid in the blog posts of Oracle, SQL Server, and MySQL.
+Relishing this distinguished medley, this Log Buffer Edition is blossoming with new blog posts.

-Julian Dontcheff throws some light on not-much discussed Bloom Filters.
+Julian Dontcheff throws some light on the seldom-discussed Bloom Filters.

 Gokhan Atil is creating AWR reports and sending them via email.

-Do you know you get database failure each time when you create a new database with DBCA?
+Do you know you get a database failure each time you create a new database with DBCA?
 Kamran asks.

-Some of us write every day … some of us only when motivated … and that day Morgan was motivated.
+Some of us write every day, and some of us only when motivated.
+That day, Morgan was motivated.